futurelearn/frontend-exercise/README.md

 An enhancement to this would be to provide a modal overlay which would appear when a link is clicked providing an intro and synopsis before providing the user with a button to join that course.

-The look and feel of the module should match the visuals provided in the `visuals' folder.
+The look and feel of the module should match the visuals provided in the `visuals` folder.

 For additional guidance, you can use the FutureLearn styleguide at: https://www.futurelearn.com/styleguide